 Note: Make sure the files have been uploaded to the root of the site you are restoring.
 Or else you will see an error message when you run the restore script xcloner_restore.php.

-Step 4 ) Select the file you want to restore from the drop down menu.
-For this tutorial I am restoring the website in the same location.
-Once you have selected the backup file from the drop down menu, click on UPLOAD button.
+Step 4 ) Select the backup file you want to restore from the drop down menu.
+For this tutorial I am restoring the website in the same location locally using Xampp.
+Once you have selected the backup file from the drop down menu, click on Restore button.
+As of 4.0.3 you have the option to select what to restore.

 Step 5 ) The following image shows you the backup loading.
 You can cancel the uploading of the backup any time you want.
 Simply click on CANCEL button.